 Borage oil is best used directly from the bottle.
 Avoid heating it, as heat can break down the fatty acids in the oil and render its beneficial compounds useless.
 To maintain its freshness and potency, store it in a cool place or in the refrigerator after opening.

 Is Borage Oil Safe?

 Borage oil is safe as long as it’s taken in the right dosage.
-Ideally, you can take 1,000 to 1,300 mg of borage oil daily, which provides you with 240 to 300 mg of GLA.
+Ideally, you can take 1,000 to 1,300 milligrams of borage oil daily, which provides you with 240 to 300 milligrams of GLA.
 If using borage oil orally, take it with food to boost GLA absorption and minimize the side effects.
-This oil is also available in softgel or capsule form.
-18 Look for a high-quality product that guarantees freshness and safe manufacturing processes.
+This oil is also available in softgel or capsule form.18 Look for a high-quality product that guarantees freshness and safe manufacturing processes.